PROPOSAL GUIDELINES FOR FEJ WINTER ROUND 2017-2018

 Story project grants from the Fund for Environmental Journalism of the Society of Environmental Journalists can be provided only when opportunities are funded in advance through foundation grants and individual donations.
 SEJ will announce new categories and new deadlines when new underwriting can be secured.

-Applications for grants from SEJ’s Fund for Environmental Journalism will be accepted through November 15, 2016, midnight local time.
+Applications for grants from SEJ’s Fund for Environmental Journalism will be accepted through November 15, 2017, midnight local time.
+Prepare ahead to submit all files in PDF format.
+Do not exceed maximum word count for narrative and page limit for support documents.

 You will submit your proposal through an online form calling for: